Christine Michael: Seattle Seahawks (second stint)

-On December 16, 2015, the Seattle Seahawks signed Michael after injuries to Marshawn Lynch and Thomas Rawls.
+On December 16, 2015, the Seahawks signed Michael after injuries to Marshawn Lynch and Thomas Rawls.
 In his first game back with the Seahawks, Michael rushed for a career-high 84 yards against the Cleveland Browns.
 Michael rushed a new career-high of 102 rushing yards, including a 45-yard run, against the Arizona Cardinals two weeks later.

 Michael received his first start in a playoff game in Seattle's Wild Card match up against the Minnesota Vikings and finished the 10–9 victory with 70 rushing yards and 14 receiving yards.

 On March 17, 2016, Michael signed a one-year contract with the Seattle Seahawks.

 In Week 3 of the 2016 season, Michael had a then career game after rushing for 106 yards and two touchdowns against the San Francisco 49ers.

 On November 15, 2016, the Seahawks released Michael, despite being their starting running back for seven games and leading the team in rushing yards and attempts.
 After much speculation, head coach Pete Carroll cited that his release was due to the return of Thomas Rawls and the emergence of rookie running back C. J. Prosise alongside Michael's significant reduction in effectiveness on the field.

 Green Bay Packers

 Michael was claimed off waivers by the Green Bay Packers on November 16, 2016.

 On March 23, 2017, Michael re-signed with the Packers on a one-year deal worth $800,000.
-On May 1, 2017, Michael was released by the Packers after the team drafted three running backs in the 2017 NFL Draft.
+On May 1, 2017, Michael was released by the Packers after the team drafted three running backs in the 2017 NFL draft.